bowernite/dotfiles/README.md

 2. Put this at the top of `/private/etc/pam.d/sudo`: `auth sufficient pam_tid.so`.
 This allows TouchID instead of a password for sudo
 1. Follow any other instructions below

-#### Double check...

-- [ ] That Alfred is indexing markdown files properly.
-In Alfred's modal, try `in <text>`, where text is some text that exists in a markdown file on the machine.
-If this doesn't work, try running [setup/make-spotlight-index-markdown.sh](setup/make-spotlight-index-markdown.sh) again.
-If it does work right away, remove this blurb.

 ### One-offs

 I try to automate everything I can, but here's everything I haven't yet, or maybe don't ever want to, or maybe it's just too early to tell if these are evergreen yet.